Visual

 Use simple, geometric shapes to build illustrations.

-Place characters in dynamic poses to add personality and emotion to the characters.
+Place characters in dynamic poses to add personality and emotion.

 Use mouths sparingly when adding emotion.

-Incorporate shapes, props, and text in order to add context and creativity.
+Incorporate shapes, props, and text to add context and creativity.

-Use solid shapes to create shadows or depth in overlapping elements.
+Use solid shapes to create shadows or depth within overlapping architectural elements.

 Don't